batuhanozkan/youtube/README.md

-### The Application that to download mp3 from Youtube according your input
+### The Application that to download mp3 from Youtube according your input(it may be singer/or song's name)

 ### Requirements